Government and Elections

 There is currently a debate over whether it is enough to require just the disclosure of stock trading for Members of Congress, or if there should be greater restrictions.

-Ban on Members of Congress
+• Members of Congress

-They were then presented the first proposal:
+They then evaluated the following proposal:

 A proposal has been put forward in Congress that would actually ban Members of Congress (and family members that live with them) from trading stocks in individual companies.